What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Because at the startup level, founders know that budget and technology mistakes are 10x-ed in impact.

-Before you consider making a sales hire you need to check off the following questions:
+Before you consider making a sales hire, you need to check off the following questions:

-2. Do you have a repeatable sales motion - Can a sales hire follow your sales process steps and achieve the same results?
+2. Do you have a repeatable sales motion - Can a sales hire follow your steps in your sales process and achieve the same results?
 If you’re not sure, it might be too early to make a hire.
 If all of your deals look different and many are still coming through warm connections within your network, you likely haven’t figured out a repeatable motion yet.
 You have to unlock this motion before bringing someone in to replicate it.

 3. Do you have enough demand to feed a full-time hire - If you’re only getting a handful of new leads per week, a dedicated sales hire will be inefficient.
 Instead, put that investment towards an SDR or demand gen hire to widen your top of funnel.